Identity broker

 For example, when a user logs in via an external IDP, the OneWelcome Identity Platform uses the information that it received from the IDP to create the user account in the identity store.
 If updates to the user account are allowed, then each time the user logs in via the external IDP, their data is updated in the identity store.

-To access the identity broker on the console:
+Access the identity broker

 -